Building a Strong Foundation

 The athletic department helps children develop positive habits of lifelong fitness and the desire to achieve their personal best in all endeavors.
 To achieve this, every child participates and competes in a variety of team and individual activities that promote sportsmanship, confidence, and competence in a physically and emotionally safe environment.

-First graders meet with their 7th and 8th grade mentors on Fridays during the school year.
-Together they play math games, read and take nature walks.
-They also complete projects for Social Studies such as sewing pilgrim costumes.
-First graders and their mentors work together in teams for all school activities such as the Thanksgiving Program and Culture Study.
+First graders meet with their 7th grade mentors on Fridays during the school year.
+Together they play card, board, and sports games, read, and take nature walks.
+They also help with projects for Social Studies such as a research project about working dogs.
+First graders and their mentors work together in teams for all school activities such as the Thanksgiving Program, Arboretum Day, and Culture Study.

 The theme for first grade is pollinators.
 First graders raise caterpillars and release butterflies during their study of monarch and swallowtail butterflies.
 In the spring first graders study honey bees and native bees and they plant a garden with plants that appeal to various pollinators.